Martha Rossini Olson Is the Force Behind the Most Popular Food Attraction at the Minnesota State Fair

-This past year, Sweet Martha’s Cookie Jar generated more than $4 million in sales and earned the title of most popular food attraction at the Minnesota State Fair.
+Sweet Martha’s Cookie Jar generates millions in sales annually and has earned the title of most popular food attraction at the Minnesota State Fair.
 Hot, fresh chocolate chip cookies baked on the spot are available at the fair and Sweet Martha’s frozen cookie dough is available in a variety of flavors all year long at grocery stores nationwide.

 What about that vision Martha had early on for creating a legacy for her family?
 The next generation of leaders—including the Olsons’ and O’Learys’ adult children—are just as passionate about the business.
 The company’s succession plan includes transitioning them into key roles over the next few years.
 Until then, Martha continues to look forward to her end-of-summer tradition at the Minnesota State Fair.

 To learn more about Martha’s business, visit SweetMarthas.com.